Detroit Lions: Logos and uniforms

 On April 18, 2024, the Lions unveiled a new jersey set.
 The home jersey, referred to as "One Pride", features a redefined Honolulu blue with white block numbers trimmed in silver and sleeves striped in silver with white accents.
 The home jersey is paired with silver pants with Honolulu blue stripes with white accents or solid Honolulu blue pants.
 The road white jersey, referred to as "the 313", features Honolulu blue block numbers, stripes trimmed in silver, and a Honolulu blue "Detroit" wordmark on the front.
 The road jersey is paired with solid Honolulu blue or solid white pants.
 The primary silver helmet with a Honolulu blue face mask and Honolulu blue stripes with white accents is worn with the home and road jerseys.
 The black alternate jersey, referred to as "Motor City Muscle", features Honolulu blue numbers and stripes trimmed in silver along with a "Lions" wordmark on the front.
 It is worn with the alternate Honolulu blue helmet featuring black stripes with silver accents and the leaping lion logo in black with silver accents.
 The black jersey is paired with solid black or solid Honolulu blue pants.

 The black jersey was a favorite of head coach Dan Campbell, who wore the original version during his playing days.
-According to Lions team president Rod Wood, it was Campbell who lobbied for the black jersey to return, which happened after the Lions won the NFC North division title in 2023.
+According to former Lions team president Rod Wood, it was Campbell who lobbied for the black jersey to return, which happened after the Lions won the NFC North division title in 2023.
 The throwback jersey was retained and updated with the refreshed Honolulu blue.
 The throwback jersey is paired with a silver helmet that is worn with a silver or a Honolulu blue face mask.
 The William Clay Ford (WCF) memorial decal has been placed on the back of the primary and alternate helmets.

 Throughout the 2024 season, the silver pants were only worn once (a Week 2 defeat against the Tampa Bay Buccaneers), and the throwbacks were not worn at all.
 Instead, they mainly wore either the all-blue or all-white uniforms, with the Lions winning all of their regular season games in either combination.
 The throwback uniforms were initially scheduled to wear in Week 18 against the Minnesota Vikings, but the Lions decided to wear their all-black alternate uniforms instead.
 Detroit went 2–1 in the all-black uniforms.

+On August 25, 2026, the Lions unveiled their Rivalries jersey.
+Referred to as "Defend the Den", the silver jersey features black italicized numbers, carbon-fiber decals, Honolulu blue and black shoulder stripes, and a "Detroit" wordmark on the front.